tiliarou/tinfoil-updater/README.md

 # Firmware-Downloader

 Download and extract OFW on your switch's SD card!
+This doesn't actually install the firmware, you'd still need to run ChoiDojourNX for that.
+SX OS users might as well just run [blawar](https://github.com/blawar)'s [Tinfoil](https://tinfoil.io/Download) for an AIO solution to download and install any firmware.

 ----